Taiwolawal/darey.io-pbl/project7.md

 ![p13](https://user-images.githubusercontent.com/50557587/142702712-9193799d-fe54-4a12-9248-b54dc4bc3290.PNG)
 ![p14](https://user-images.githubusercontent.com/50557587/142702885-71409361-7298-4fe1-9ed4-2e7339f2a5c5.PNG)

-- Check which port is used by the NFS.
+- Check which port is used by the NFS  and open it using Security Groups (add new Inbound Rule) `rpcinfo -p | grep nfs`.
 ![p15](https://user-images.githubusercontent.com/50557587/142703026-d7d3ed55-9ebe-49ba-9a5f-d4948a591743.PNG)

 - In order for NFS server to be accessible from your client, you must also open following ports: TCP 111, UDP 111, UDP 2049